-Citation: Article 102 of the constitution provides for the autonomy of subnational governments.

-Indicator National Standards

-To what extent does central government ensure that subnational self-governments realize national standards of public services?
+Article 102 of the constitution provides for the autonomy of subnational governments.
+Indicator National Standards Question To what extent does central government ensure that subnational self-governments realize national standards of public services?
 41 OECD and EU countries are sorted according to their performance on a scale from 10 (best) to 1 (lowest).
-This scale is tied to four qualitative evaluation levels.

-- 10-9 = Central government effectively ensures that subnational self-governments realize national standards of public services. - 8-6 = Central government largely ensures that subnational self-governments realize national standards of public services. - 5-3 = Central government ensures that subnational self-governments realize national minimum standards of public services. - 2-1 = Central government does not ensure that subnational self-governments realize national standards of public services.

-Score 9 National laws set standard with varying degrees of discretion for local authorities.
+This scale is tied to four qualitative evaluation levels. - 10-9 = Central government effectively ensures that subnational self-governments realize national standards of public services. - 8-6 = Central government largely ensures that subnational self-governments realize national standards of public services. - 5-3 = Central government ensures that subnational self-governments realize national minimum standards of public services. - 2-1 = Central government does not ensure that subnational self-governments realize national standards of public services.
+Denmark Score 9 National laws set standard with varying degrees of discretion for local authorities.
 The central government can supervise whether standards are met through benchmarks and tests and can require that performance indicators be published, such as hospital waiting lists, school performance results, and so on.
 Here, too, an active press plays a role in exposing problems, and the central government, which is ultimately responsible politically, can intervene by setting stricter standards or transferring extra money to certain activities.
 Rhetorical action, such as shaming underachievers, is also sometimes part of the strategy.
 An example of the tension between central government concerns for welfare arrangements and local authorities' push for flexibility and freedom are proposals to introduce minimum standards for various public services, which intend to reduce variation across the municipalities.
+Citation:

-Citation: Jørgen Grønnegård Christensen et al, Politik og forvaltning.
+Jørgen Grønnegård Christensen et al, Politik og forvaltning.
 3rd ed., 2011.

+France

+Score 9

 Policymakers in France share a common interest in ensuring national cohesion.
 This is the basis for a large number of national standards and rules that canalize local and regional policies.
 National standards are determined by national regulations and constitutional and administrative courts serve as arbiters in disputes over whether these standards are met.
-The application of national standards is facilitated by the fact that most public utilities are provided by large private or semi-public companies with a vested interest in having the same rules and standards across the country.
-Services such as energy supply, water distribution, garbage collection are run by many different companies, most of which belong to two or three holding companies.
+The application of national standards is facilitated by the

+fact that most public utilities are provided by large private or semi-public companies with a vested interest in having the same rules and standards across the country.
+Services such as energy supply, water distribution or garbage collection are run by many different companies, most of which belong to two or three holding companies.
 Market uniformity is often much stronger (for the sake of efficiency and profit) than bureaucratic uniformity, since individual actors in companies, unlike politicians and bureaucrats, have less leeway in interpreting and adapting the law to local concerns.
-Following the protest of business and local politicians against a flood of norms and standards, the government has started an enquiry and taken a few measures of "simplification" but, to date, no significant results have been observed.
+Following the protest of business and local politicians against a flood of norms and standards, the government has started an enquiry and taken a few measures of "simplification."
+However, to date, no significant results have been observed with the exception of the construction sector where norms have been simplified, after imposing extremely cumbersome rules and standards.

+Luxembourg

+Score 9

-Score 9 The Ministry of Interior supports local administration.
-As part of territorial reforms, the administration responsible for monitoring municipal finances will be integrated within the existing national Auditing Court (Cour des Comptes).
-The government is not entirely free to streamline and improve local government.
-More than 70% of members of parliament also have a local mandate, and as of 2013, 17 worked as city mayors.
+The Ministry of the Interior supports local administration.
+As part of territorial reforms, the administration responsible for monitoring municipal finances, will be integrated within the existing national Auditing Court (Cour des Comptes).
+The government is not entirely free to optimize and improve local government.
+More than one-third of members of parliament also have a local mandate and in 2013 17 worked as city mayors.
 This is one reason why conflicts of interests between national and local mandates sometimes arise in parliamentary processes, depending on the issues being discussed.
+In its 2013 program, the government declared that dual mandates would no longer be allowed.
+Though no reform has yet been implemented.

+Citation: